chr15m/roguelike-browser-boilerplate/README.md

 }
 ```

-You can also completely change the inline SVG if you want a different looking title in there, or replace it completely with an image or something like that.
+The title is created with an inline SVG which you can change any way you like, or even replace it with an image.
 You can find the start of the SVG on line 33 of the `index.html` file:

 ``` {.xml .numberLines startFrom="33"}
 <!-- The game title is set dynamically ... -->